lrakai/docker-software-delivery/README.md

 Demonstration of developing, testing, and delivering production software with Docker.

 ## Overview
-The MEAN stack application code is used to demonstrate how to:
+The MEAN stack application code in `src/` is used to demonstrate how to:
 - Containerize a multi-tier application
 - Create development and test environments with Docker Compose
 - Create production environments using Docker Compose override files